damato-design/blog/src/posts/interview-critique.md

 The candidate then begins to prepare the form for submission by adding an event handler to the form and calling `event.preventDefault()`, mentioning that it's important to use otherwise "this form will refresh your page".
 This is not the full story, as the form is meant to send the data to a url given by the required [`action`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-action) attribute which will process the data and then handle the next step; usually by displaying a new page showing success or failure.
 That "refresh" that occurs is actually the response from the url request.
 If the url is not set, that's when the page submits to itself causing the refresh.
 Luckily, the expectation is to send the request on form submit.

 While we're using a lot of JavaScript in order to create the application, we could use React to render this as SSR and then [progressive enhance the form](https://www.bram.us/2022/04/22/progressive-enhancement-and-html-forms-use-formdata/).
-However, I wouldn't expect this approach from a beginner but I'd be on the lookout for folks who understand the expected semantic of HTML forms.
+Unfortunately, I wouldn't expect this approach from a beginner but I'd be on the lookout for folks who understand the expected semantic of HTML forms.

 The candidate does a nice job reading the API documentation and determining how to formulate a request.
 Especially since the API doesn't show any full code examples of a request; just partial url constructions.
 They're able to construct a basic test request using `fetch()` within the handler, transform the response to JSON, and store the data within the state.